yizhuan/tradingac/README.md

 This version is just a rough sketch.
 Still lots to do:

-- Add an interface to connect to real trading system
 - Add tests, cover basic tests yet.
 - Add Javadocs
 - Add REST API docs
 - Improve web UI
+- Add authentication and authorization
 - Fix TODOs
 - Clean-up the code